famsf/4d-mysqldump/README.md

 Requires PDO_4D PHP extension: http://www.php.net/manual/en/ref.pdo-4d.php

 Note: This was created and tested with 4D V11.4 and Ubuntu 12.04LTS YMMV.
+A 3.7GB SQL file was sucessful exported from 4D and imported to MySQL.

 Usage
 -----